bpftrace/website-staging/blog/2025-05-13-hygienic-macros.md

 }
 ```

-Here the macro creates a temporary variable which it assigns to the passed in expression (in this case `1 + 2`) and safely changes the variable name $a inside the macro expansion so as not to conflict with any other variables in the outer or inner scope e.g.
+Here the macro creates a temporary variable which it assigns to the passed in expression (in this case `1 + 2`) and safely changes the variable name $a inside the macro expansion so as not to conflict with any other variables in other scopes e.g.

 ```
 BEGIN {